 When and why do you need ND filter for your Mavic Mini?

-Neutral Density filters are perfect for using in landscape photography, especially when you want to achieve long-exposure effects such as a “milky effect” flying over rivers, “freezing” fast moving cars, or to show the movement of clouds in the sky.
-They are handy mostly in strong day light.
+Neutral Density filters are perfect for use in landscape photography, especially when you want to achieve long-exposure effects such as a “milky effect” flying over rivers, “freezing” fast-moving cars, or showing the movement of clouds in the sky.
+They are handy mostly in strong daylight.

 Many photography hobbyists say that ND filters are the most useful accessories for your MM.
-They extends the creativeness of your drone, allowing to capture professional look like footage.
+They extend the creativeness of your drone, allowing to capture professional look like footage.

 Skyreat Mavic Mini ND filters review